opengpd/gpddatabase/docs/basic_usage.markdown

 - get metadata
 - loop over available data points

-he presented files can be found in `example` directory, see [this link](https://github.com/opengpd/gpddatabase/tree/main/example).
+The presented files can be found in `example` directory, see [this link](https://github.com/opengpd/gpddatabase/tree/main/example).

 ## Python